-In this way, an interpretation could be that the crew is trying is very best to fulfil his dream, ceaselessly overcoming the limit of their imagination; like a mantra, their aim is to overwhelm the music world and we even could say, the creation one.
+In this way, an interpretation could be that the crew is trying is very best to fulfil his dream, ceaselessly overtaking the limit of their imagination; like a mantra, their aim is pretty much to revolutionize the music world and why not the creation one as well.

-However, to understand better the origins of that overflowing ambition, it’s important to know how the crew had been created.
+However, to understand the origins of that overflowing ambition better, it’s important to know how the crew has been created.

-Then, DPR consists of seven people (8 if we count Lee Sung-Joo aka Jimmy Cline aka DPR CLINE who is none other than Hong DaBin aka DPR LIVE’s cousin; if I didn’t made a mistake…if there is one, don’t hesitate to tell us!) specialized in fields ranging from marketing to production.
+Then, DPR consists of around eight people, with like five figureheads specialized in fields ranging from marketing, directing to production.
 It’s in 2015 that the crew took the shape we know today, but his roots are going way back.

 One could say that DPR is first and foremost a friendship story.
 The story of DPR IAN (or Christian Yu, real name Yu Barom – visual director) and DPR LIVE.
 Both would have met in Seoul around 2013 even 2011 – or even sooner – and they would have immediately become friends.
 You can find some videos of IAN and LIVE from back at that time in YouTube.
 One of Christian Yu’s passion being breakdancing, Hong DaBin was thus on some of his freestyles’ videos.